COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 LIBERAL RIGHTS

-Individuals' causing their intentional functions as egos intend to can be called "Freedom."
+Individuals' causing their intentional functions just as egos intend can be called "Freedom."
 In addition, the pieces of freedom which need to be admitted in the constitution can be called "Liberal Rights."
-Today, the freedom of life and body, that of speech and thought, that of private property and contract, and so on are provided by the constitution in almost every country, state, or nation.
+Today, the freedom of life and body, that of speech and thought, that of private property and contract, and so forth are provided by the constitution in almost every country, state, or nation.
 However, only by providing them in the constitution, they cannot be protected or secured practically.
-From the beginning, in order for the constitution itself and liberal rights to be protected, we need to prevent powers from running wildly, and in order to do so, such systems as democratic systems and separations of powers, that is, the systems which can check powers need to be arranged.
+In order for the constitution itself and liberal rights to be protected, we need to prevent powers from running wildly, and in order to do so, the systems like democratic systems and separations of powers which can check powers need to be arranged.
 Moreover, the constitution needs to provide those systems clearly.

-Some other individuals or groups' hindering some intentional functions contained in a liberal right of an individual from being caused can be called the "Violation" of the liberal right by them or their Violating it.
+That some other individuals or groups hinder some intentional functions contained in a liberal right of an individual from being caused can be called the "Violation" of the liberal right by them or their Violating it.

 In contrast to violation, some other individuals or groups' preventing a liberal right of an individual from being violated can be called the "Protection" of it by them or their Protecting it.